 Contributions to the development of Human Resources in STEM: This grant has enabled Qin to develop and offer teaching materials on computing in biology at Tuskegee University (two course-offers and one three-day faculty workshop with 32 participants), Spelman College (three course offers), Lewis Clark College (one faculty workshop with 7 participants), Delaware State University (one guest lecture with computer lab of ~20 students), and Alabama State University (one workshop for ~15 participants).
 Four of these institutions are HBCUs.
 Qin has carried out this project beyond the support of the initial grant, and the developed teaching materials will contribute to the present proposal.

 1.2 NSF RUI Award # 1022294, $293K, 9/1/2010-8/31/2012, with one year no-cost extension to finish manuscripts.
-PI Qin, “Testing the network hypothesis of cellular aging in Saccharomyces cerevisiae”, With this RUI research grant, Qin laid the groundwork for the present proposal.
-This RUI has led to 1 peer-reviewed publication [2], 1 undergraduate honor thesis, and 3 manuscripts (Underlined authors are current and former Spelman students).
+PI Qin, “Testing the network hypothesis of cellular aging in Saccharomyces cerevisiae”, With this RUI research grant, Qin laid the groundwork for the present proposal (see also section 3.5).
+This RUI has led to 1 peer-reviewed publication {Guo, 2011 #1089}, 1 undergraduate honor thesis, and 3 manuscripts (Underlined authors are current and former Spelman students).

 GUO, Z., A. B. ADOMAS, E. D. JACKSON, H. QIN and J. P. TOWNSEND, 2011 SIR2 and other genes are abundantly expressed in long-lived natural segregants for replicative aging of the budding yeast Saccharomyces cerevisiae.
 FEMS Yeast Res 11: 345-355.